-Reading with your child is one of the most effective ways to develop her language skills, and you can take any book to the next level with a few simple steps.
-The Rollins Center developed the READ strategy to help parents turn story time into an opportunity to start building their children’s vocabulary from an early age.
+Reading with your child is one of the most effective ways to develop their language skills, and you can take any book to the next level with a few simple steps.
+The Rollins Center developed the READ strategy to help parents turn story time into an opportunity to build each child’s vocabulary.

 R – Repeat the Book